RandyPfeifer/Compass-Error-Tracker/README.md

 Schematic and board designs included in /src (created with Autodesk - Eagle).
 A few pictures in /Examples. including a photo of a hand etched board and first assembled prototype and a link to a utube video of working system.

+Future work:

+A version of this product which will utilize outputs from a GPS module to eliminate errors induced by wind and current is in the works.
+An updated board schematic and layout are included in /src along with the current state of the SW (which just barely incorporates the GPS's existance).
+More to follow.